san601/WannaGame-Freshman-2023/Ez_flag_checker_1.md

 print(func5(func3_rev(c)))
 ```

-This result in the shuffled string
+This returns the shuffled string
 ```y{ktrcVnldc_1soEui}I_1Ihti___i_leds_WH4?tmsD0mi_tP3'Sfu_ff1ToRe_```

 Our last step is to reverse it back to the flag using the index string above.